Last Updated on April 2, 2023

 You either love it, or you hate it!
-Horehound is a bitter-tasting plant that many enjoy in hard candies due to its reported benefits for coughs, sore throats, nausea, and more.
+Horehound is a bitter-tasting plant that many enjoy in hard candies due to its reported substantial health benefits for coughs suppressants, sore throats, nausea, and more.
 However, can you safely consume horehound products during pregnancy?

 Overall, pregnant women should not consume horehound because it has not been deemed as safe, even in food amounts such as in the famous hard candies.